By Police1 staff

-An officer recently brought the increased dangers of skin cancer for cops to our attention after he discovered he had Melanoma.
-He wanted to share his story so that more police will be aware of the dangers of policing without sun protection.
-Here are 8 precautions you should keep in mind while on the beat.
+In 2013 a police officer brought the increased dangers of skin cancer for cops to our attention after he discovered he had melanoma, the most serious type of skin cancer.
+He wanted to share his story with Police1 readers so that more police officers would be aware of the dangers of policing without sun protection.

 2. Choose a “broad-spectrum” sunscreen that protects against UVB and UVA radiation.